-Our basic approach is to wrap organization's subprocesses in a common envelope containing "communication vehicles" that facilitate intra- and inter-organization communication.
+Our basic approach is to wrap organization's subprocesses in a common envelope containing "communication vehicles" that facilitate inter- and intra-organization communication.

 Tools that can be focused on during stagesby tool.

 Tools that can be focused on during stagesby stage.